osposweb/osposweb.github.io/Taxes.md

 # India Goods and Services Tax

 In 2017 India introduced new tax reporting laws that have similar requirements to the US Sales Tax system except that it still remains VAT tax.
 In version 3.3 of OSPOS we are going to introduce support for India's GST system.

+So far the changes that need to be made include:
+1. Rebrand Customer Sales Tax to Location Based Tax (to reduce confusion)
+1. Add support for VAT Tax to the Location Based Tax

 # Definitions